pacmjs/pacm/.github/pull_request_template.md

 **Dependencies:**
 - [ ] I have not introduced unnecessary dependencies
 - [ ] Any new dependencies have been discussed and approved
-- [ ] I have run `cargo deny check` to verify licensing and security

 ## 🔒 Security Considerations